‘I was scared’: MP man says police made him sign false report saying Muslims celebrated Pakistan win

 The next morning, the police called Koli on his mobile phone and summoned him to the police station.

-“When I went there, Yadav sir was writing the report,” Koli said, referring to SP Yadav, the investigating officer of the case.
+“When I went there, Yadav sir was writing the report,” Koli said, referring to RA Yadav, the investigating officer in the case.
 “He wrote that some firecrackers had been burst by 15 people.
 Then, he added that some people raised the slogans of ‘Pakistan Zindabad’.
 He wrote this in front of me.”

 “You can see from the video cameras [recordings] of Shahpur police station that I was there at this time,” he continued.
 “I did not question him because I was scared he would put some case against me.
 He added ‘people distributed boxes of mithais’.
 I almost began to laugh because he was adding mirchi-namak to make up this story.
 Then, he took my signature.
 I said that I am signing only to say that I have come to see if I can help Anis Mansuri, but I did not read the full report.”

-Note: Corrections and clarifications: An earlier version incorrectly stated the name of the investigating officer as SP Yadav.
-This article was updated at 6 pm, June 25, with details of the affidavit submitted by Subhash Koli, disputing the police version.